coolbutuseless/rmonocypher/README.md

   - Background on the encryptiong techniques used
 - [Using Additional
   Data](https://coolbutuseless.github.io/package/rmonocypher/articles/additional-data.html)
-  - Advanced technique which is not needed for everyday use of this package.
+  - Advanced technique which is not needed for regular use of this package.
   - Details on using *additional data*
   - Worked example